Why is Couples and Family Counseling So Important?

 Fictional Example:

-Alice thought that her children would feel neglected when their father worked, like she felt neglected when her father when out drinking.
+Alice thought that her children would feel neglected when their father worked, like she felt neglected when her father was absent.
 However, the circumstances were different.
 Their children did not feel neglected when their father, John, was away from home working some evenings.
 John learned that his wife was not pushing him to work more hours and would rather he spend more time at home than at work.

 Counseling interventions can include goal setting and changing the structure of the relationships by teaching strategies for acting differently.